GodPlace/NewsCamera/README.md

 # NewsCamera
-The fake news camera.
+A fake news camera.
 Just for fun:)